In a Nutshell:

 Even so, it does boast quad rollers, which are the current industry standard.
 Also, the chair is capable of delivering a world-class roller-based massage experience.

-Even better, you can modify the roller speed through five different speed settings on the remote, and you can change the massage intensity, also choosing from between five different intensity settings.
+Even better, you can modify the roller speed through five different speed settings on the remote and change the massage intensity, choosing between five different intensity settings.

 Average Number of Massage Options

 In terms of massage techniques, the Asuka A600 offers:

 We’re not overly surprised to find only a limited number of massage options available.
 That’s one of the first things designers pitch over the side when trying to lower the cost of one of their chairs.
 Even so, it has the basics covered and offers one excellent advanced massage technique, so it’s a pretty good value for the money.
 Even better, although there aren’t a ton of options here, Ootori implements them all very well.

 The chair does come with Ootori’s outstanding body scanning technology.
 Not all value-priced chairs have it, but we’re glad to see it included here.
 When you take a seat in the chair, it automatically scans your back and adjusts the rollers on the fly to ensure that they hit your pressure points precisely.

 In practice, it works about 95% of the time.
 On those rare occasions when it doesn’t, you can manually tweak their position via the remote to ensure that you get the best massage the chair is capable of every time you use it.

 This is a real surprise on such a modestly priced chair.
 Zero-G seating was inspired by NASA.
 It works by placing you in a position such that your knees are elevated slightly above your heart, and it really does leave you feeling weightless.

 More than that, it has also been shown to lower blood pressure and improve circulation, which facilitates faster healing among people who have recently had surgery.